rancher/rancher.github.io/rancher/rancher-ui/infrastructure/containers/index.md

     <a id="port-mapping"></a>

-3. If desired, set up port mapping for your host to container relationship.
-Assuming that your host is using its public IP, when we are mapping ports, we are creating the ability to access the container through the host IP.
-In the **Port Map** section, you will define the public ports that will be used to communicate with the container.
-You will also be defining which port will be exposed on the container.
-When mapping ports for a container to a host, Rancher will check to see if there are any port conflicts.
+3. If desired, set up port mapping, which proviedes the ability to access the exposed ports on the container through the host IP.
+In the **Port Map** section, you define the public ports that will be used to communicate with the container.
+You also define the private port that is used to connect to the exposed port of the container.

+    **Random Port Mapping**

+    If you would like to take advantage of Rancher's random port mapping, the public port will be blank and you will need to define the private port.
+The private port is typically one of exposed ports on the container.

     > **Note:** When ports are exposed in Rancher, it will not show up in `docker ps` as Rancher manages the iptable rules to make the ports fully dynamic.